webcrumbs/javascript-crumbs/chapters/statements/Readme.md

 > ```

 > #### Note
-> The for loop can be turns into a while loop including only the control expression
+> The `for` loop can be turns into a while loop including only the control expression:
 >
 > ```js
 > var count = 10;